 Almost exactly 20 years have passed since Lionel Messi's first goal for Barcelona and Lamine Yamal's spectacular strike in last month's Champions League semi-final, which was also his 100th appearance for the Catalan club.

-Now, Yamal did the same thing again.
-A "cut inside" dribble from the right wing into the middle and a powerful left-footed finish, a move that is gradually becoming a trademark, helped Barcelona beat city rivals Espanyol to win the La Liga championship on the night of May 16.
+Now Yamal did the same thing again.
+A "cut inside" dribble from the right wing into the middle and a powerful left-footed finish, a move that is gradually becoming a trademark, helped Barcelona beat city rivals Espanyol to win La Liga on the night of May 16.

-At 17, this is Yamal's second La Liga title, younger than Messi when he set the record for the youngest player to score in the tournament in 2005, from a pass from Ronaldinho.
-In addition, Yamal also owns a Copa del Rey, a Spanish Super Cup and a European Championship with the Spanish team.
+At 17, this is Yamal's second La Liga title, younger than Messi when he set the record for the youngest player to score in this tournament in 2005, from a pass from Ronaldinho.
+In addition, Yamal also owns a King's Cup, a Spanish Super Cup and a European Championship with the Spanish team.

-"I don't want to compare myself to the greatest player in the history of football," Yamal said last month.
+"I don't want to compare myself to the greatest player in football history," Yamal said last month.
 But it's hard not to wonder: Can Barca's young talent follow in Messi's footsteps?

-Since making his debut for Barcelona's first team at just 15 years and 290 days, Yamal's development has been faster than that of Messi or Cristiano Ronaldo.
+Since making his Barcelona debut at just 15 years and 290 days, Yamal's development has been faster than that of Messi or Cristiano Ronaldo.

-Before he turned 18, Yamal had played 104 matches at club level, scoring 24 goals.
-At the same age, Messi had only scored one goal in 9 matches for Barca, while Ronaldo had 5 goals in 19 matches for Sporting Lisbon.
+Not yet 18 years old, Yamal has played 104 matches at club level, scoring 24 goals.
+At the same age, Messi only scored one goal in 9 matches for Barca, while Ronaldo had 5 goals in 19 matches for Sporting Lisbon.

-Yamal also scored four goals in 19 appearances for Spain, while neither Messi nor Ronaldo had played internationally at that age.
+Yamal also scored four goals in 19 appearances for Spain, while neither Messi nor Ronaldo had played internationally at the same age.

 Messi started playing for Barca at the age of 16, but it was almost 21 when he reached the 100-game mark, when he scored 41 goals.
-That was just the beginning of an extraordinary journey that included 672 goals, 8 Ballons d'Or, 1 World Cup, 2 Copa America, 4 Champions League and countless domestic titles.
+That was just the start of an extraordinary journey that included 672 goals, 8 Ballon d'Ors, 1 World Cup, 2 Copa America, 4 Champions League and countless domestic titles.

 "What Yamal is doing is not normal," said former Barcelona midfielder Mark van Bommel.
 "Everyone talks about him.
 But to achieve what Messi has achieved is not easy, even for a 17-year-old."

 A deeper look at the 100-game milestone.
-Yamal reached his 100th appearance for Barca in a dramatic 3-3 draw with Inter in the first leg of the Champions League semi-final, before he turned 18.
+Yamal reached 100 games for Barca in a dramatic 3-3 draw with Inter in the first leg of the Champions League semi-final, before he turned 18.

 This goal helped Yamal set a new record: the youngest player in history to score in a Champions League semi-final.
-Previously, he set similar records in the round of 16 and quarter-finals of Europe's most prestigious club tournament.
+Before that, he set similar records in the round of 16 and quarter-finals of Europe's most prestigious club tournament.

 At 17 years and 292 days, Yamal also became the second youngest player in history to start in a Champions League semi-final, behind only Julian Draxler (Schalke 04), who played at 17 years and 227 days.